資源中心

 3. Sheath / Jacket: The outermost protective layer provides resistance against abrasion, moisture, and fire.
 Certain specialty cables may also offer high-temperature or chemical resistance.

-How Is a Power Cord Manufactured
+How Is a Power Cord Manufactured?

 1. Conductor Manufacturing: Select appropriate copper or aluminum wires, then perform drawing and stranding processes to form conductive wire cores.